 How Long for Nitrites to Go Down

-How long for nitrites to go down?
 It usually takes 2 to 6 weeks to get nitrites down from the aquarium.
 If you want to lower nitrates from your aquarium, you need to perform some additional tasks.
 These are adding plants, nitrifying bacteria, water conditioner, partial water changes, avoiding overstocking, controlling overfeeding, etc.

 Nitrites can accumulate in fish tanks over time and make water murky and harmful for fish.
 Fortunately, you can easily remove nitrates from the water with a filter that removes nitrates and nitrites.